SwineCoder101/solpulse/README.md

 ## Acknowledgments

-We are grateful to the Solana developer community for their continuous support and contributions.
+We are grateful to the Solana SuperteamUK for their continuous support and contributions.
 SolPulse is built with the aim of making Solana development more transparent and productive for everyone.

 ## Inspiration